 The program is structured to admit students beginning each fall semester.
-Students may take courses on a part-time or full-time basis during the completion of their Masters of Nursing or Doctor of Nursing Practice courses.
-Full-time study is required during the didactic and clinical courses in the FNP course sequence during the last two years of the program.
+Students take courses on a full-time basis during the completion of their 500 level courses, pre-FNP 800 level courses, and during the didactic and clinical courses in the FNP program.

-Length of program: The Post-BSN to DNP/FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and requires a minimum of 84 semester credit hours, including 57 didactic credit hours and 23 practicum credit hours.
+Length of program: The Post-BSN to DNP/FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and requires a minimum of 84 semester credit hours, including 53 didactic credit hours, 4 seminar credits, and 24 clinical credit hours.

-A total of 19 didactic courses (57 semester credits) constitute the DNP/FNP program.
-Didactic classes, structured practica, and clinical experiences are taught in a variety of flexible schedules that are responsive to student needs.
-Master level classes (NUR 500 level courses) consist of six classes a semester – five hours of class time, in addition to taking a one credit practicum course associated with the didactic course.
-The DNP courses (NUR 800 level), are taught in an immersion model two days a month – eight hours of class time for the first day and four hours the subsequent morning, followed by an afternoon seminar.
-The FNP courses (final two years of study) are offered on Mondays twice a month for six to eight hours of class time.
+A total of 19 didactic courses (53 semester credits) constitute the DNP/FNP program.
+Didactic classes, seminars, clinical skills labs, structured practica, and clinical experiences are taught in a variety of flexible schedules that are responsive to student needs.
+500-level courses consist of six hybrid classes a semester – four hours of class time, using video conferencing, in addition to taking a one credit practicum course associated with the didactic course.
+The DNP courses (NUR 800 level during 2nd year of study), are taught in a variety of modalities: one format is one 8 hour day the first month and then 3 – four hour class sessions each subsequent month.
+Other classes may meet a total of 3 to 6 times a semester for 8 hours Other courses are offered in an immersion format of four days of class per semester.
+The FNP courses (final two years of study) are offered on Monday, Tuesday, Thursday or Friday, approximately six times a semester for five hours.
+Class time hours will vary.
 Web-based assignments are integrated into all classes through Moodle.

 Class attendance is expected and should be considered a key responsibility, not only to one’s self, but to one’s classmates and the course instructor.
-Classes are held on Augsburg’s campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg’s branch campus.
-Video conferencing is used for some of the classes, however, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
-If weather is inclement, video conferencing is used.
+Classes are held on Augsburg’s campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg’s learning site or at Hermitage Farm Center for Healing, 6415 West River Road NW, Rochester, MN.
+Video conferencing using Zoom technology is used for some of the classes.
+However, students must be prepared to drive to Rochester and/or Minneapolis for classes.
+If weather is inclement, Zoom technology is used.

 In a 15-week semester, practicum hours are computed as follows: